Campus

 Hall

-On the 6th floor are big rooms that can connect to become a hall for group events.
+On the 6th floor are big rooms that can connect to become a multi-purpose hall for the orientation and welcome ceremony, class presentations, and many other gatherings.
 Small gender-free restroom.

 Ritual room

-A traditional Japanese room for tea ceremonies and koto-playing.
+A traditional Japanese room for tea ceremonies (chashitsu) and koto-playing.
 A koto is a Japanese musical instrument, stringed, something like an autoharp.

 Outside is a small green oasis in Shinjuku—a Japanese garden that you can help tend if you like.